 but even if the train is fixed he’s in no state to drive.

 Romping in the corridor, there’s seven creatures more.

-Passengers scream and shout.
-Unhappy, to be sure.
+Commuters scream and shout.
+They’re unhappy, to be sure.

-One is riding a stockbroker pulling on his hair.
+One’s riding on a stockbroker; pulling on his hair.

 Next station down the line the people all complain.